r00bertos1/perfectBeta-flutter/README.md

 flutter run lib/main.dart
 ````

+## Mobile application
+You can also download **perfectBeta.apk** file and install it on your mobile device

 ## Help
 [Flutter online documentation](https://flutter.dev/docs), which offers tutorials,
 samples, guidance on mobile development, and a full API reference.